mikegleen/modes/doc/source/configuration.rst

    The character to use for the CSV file field separator.
 The default is “,”.

+   Enclose the character in quote marks as some characters are recognized by YAML as having semantic meaning.
 -  **multiple_delimiter:**

    See the description of this command in the